Holden 48-215

 The Holden 48-215 is a mid-size sedan which was produced by the Australian automaker Holden between November 1948 and October 1953.
-A coupe utility derivative, coded as the 50-2106 and marketed as the Holden Coupe Utility, was produced from January 1951.
+The 50-2106, a coupé utility derivative of the model marketed as the Holden Coupe Utility, was produced from January 1951.

+Overview

-The 48-215 was the first model from General Motors in Australia to bear the Holden name.
+The 48-215 was the first General Motors model in Australia to bear the Holden name.
+With the design originated from an unused Chevrolet model.
+The car was marketed simply as the Holden, without a model name.

+It had a 2171 cc cast-iron Holden Grey motor straight-six which produced 60 hp, connected to a three-speed manual transmission. it had a 0–60 mph acceleration time of 18.7 or 27.7 seconds, and a 37 ft turning circle.

+In January 1951 the Holden 50-2106 (also known as the Holden Coupe Utility) was released, a coupé utility derivative of the 48-215 sedan.
+It had a payload capacity of 7 Scwt.
+In July 1953 the Holden "Business Sedan" was added to the range.
+Originally referred to as the 48-215-257, the Business Sedan was renamed 48-217.

+The 48-215 and 50-2106 models were replaced by the Holden FJ series in 1953.

+Name

 In mainstream parlance, the official name of "Holden 48-215" was eschewed in favour of the shortened "Holden" designation.
 Following the replacement of the first Holden, the 48-215 gained the unofficial nickname of Holden FX.
 This designation was first used in the Drawing Office at GM-H in 1952 as an unofficial means of distinguishing between early 48-215 vehicles with front suspension using lever-action shock absorbers, and those with the new telescopic shock absorber front suspension introduced in 1953 - the term "FX" was pencilled onto a parts list for the new suspension components.
 The title "FX" later came into use in used car advertisements to describe models with the later suspension, first being used by Melbourne dealer Reg Smith Motors in two advertisements in the 10 February 1960 issue of The Age.
-Use of the term "FX" gradually spread to cover all 48-215 and 50-2106 vehicles, although the term has never been used by Holden in any official manner.

-The design was originally conceived in the United States by Chevrolet, but was not used because it was deemed too small for the U.S. market as it developed after the war.
-Instead the design became the basis of only the 48-215 model.
-Its American origins are quite apparent, as it closely resembles Chevrolets of the period that did make it to production, particularly the Fleetline Aerosedan and the second generation Deluxe.
-Development of the 48-215 began in 1944.